When it comes to preventing and protecting against ecommerce fraud, businesses need to stay on top of their game.

 A form of social engineering and identity theft, phishing scams try to trick individuals into revealing personal information.
 Fraudsters typically contact victims by text, email or phone, posing as an authority figure or a seemingly legitimate company to get the victim’s confidential data.

 Phishers may also install malicious software on computers, infect computers with viruses or even steal personal information off computers.

 Point-to-Point Encryption (P2PE)

-The PCI Security Standards Council established P2PE standards improve the security of credit card transactions.
-During the P2PE process, transactional data is securely encrypted at the merchant’s point-of-sale entry and continues until the final credit card processing point.
+The PCI Security Standards Council established P2PE standards to improve the security of credit card transactions.
+During the P2PE process, transactional data is securely encrypted at the business’s point-of-sale entry and continues until the final credit card processing point.

 Many systems use public key encryption, symmetric encryption keys or hashing to disguise sensitive data as it progresses through the transaction life cycle.
 This layer of protection is used in addition to SSL encryption.

 Businesses who use a P2PE-validated solution aren’t held responsible for any data loss, fees or penalties that may result from fraud.